TimBinding/timbinding.github.io/_posts/2023-01-31-Introduction.md

 - Electric / hybrid car
 - Ceramic or induction hob (single hobs are available)
 - Get electric heating such as electric boilers instead of gas
-- Adopt a personal zero waste lifestyle
+- Adopt a personalized zero waste lifestyle
 - The key is to make sacrifices